Quantum Information Dimension and Geometric Entropy: 's Information-theoretic Underpinning

 Take the probability of making an error as $\delta = \mathrm{Pr}\left[ g(f(\vec{x})) \neq \vec{x}\right]$.
 Call $R(\epsilon)$ the infimum of $R \geq 0$ such that the $\left( N ,\lfloor RN\rfloor \right)$ code has $\delta \leq \epsilon$ error.
 Assuming a linear form for the encoder and decoder, one establishes that there is a fundamental limit to the amount of quasi-lossless (up to $\epsilon$) compression one can reach.
 This limit is achievable and it is given by the source's classical information dimension: $R(\epsilon) \leq \mathfrak{D}(X)$.

 Here, with a slight abuse of notation, we use the same symbol $\mathfrak{D}$ to also identify the classical information dimension.
 We also stress that this is only a brief and simplified summary of the comprehensive analysis performed in Ref. \cite{Wu10}.
 What is relevant for our purposes is the fact that, despite its simplicity, it is directly applicable to quantum systems.
-In particular, it addresses encoding a quantum source emitting pure states $Z \in \CP{D-1}$ with a classical continuous distribution given by the geometric quantum state $q$.
+In particular, it addresses encoding a quantum source emitting pure states $Z \in \PH$ with a classical continuous distribution given by the geometric quantum state $\mu$.

 Moreover, as quantum states themselves are points on a manifold described by continuous variables, it can also be applied to the inverse problem of representing a continuous classical source with quantum states.
-While this begs further exploration before making rigorous statements, we believe it hints at the fact that there is an alternative way, inspired by analog information theory, of conceptualizing quantum computing.
+While this begs further exploration before making rigorous statements, we believe it hints at the fact that there is an alternative way, inspired by analog information theory, of conceptualizing quantum computing and information theory.

 Before finally moving to dimensional quantum entropy, we highlight a point about $\mathfrak{D}$.
 While the understanding based on encoding and communication theory strengthens the argument for relevance, $\mathfrak{D}$'s general role in investigating properties of geometric quantum states stands on its own, as it is independently and rigorously defined.